Taking Training Seriously: Human Guidance and Management-Based Regulation of Artificial Intelligence: Emerging Management-based AI Regulation

 The U.S. Congress has adopted to date two pieces of legislation on AI: the AI in Government Act of 2020 and the National AI Initiative Act (NAIIA) of 2020.
 These pieces of legislation established entities in the federal government to begin to study and monitor uses of AI, but they do little themselves to regulate private or public sector use of AI.
 As a result, numerous additional pieces of legislation have been proposed.
 In September 2023, for example, Senators Wyden, Booker, and Clarke introduced the Algorithmic Accountability Act of 2023 which would require firms to assess the impacts of AI systems and products.
 This bill would require the Federal Trade Commission (FTC) to establish standardized impact reporting methods to be followed in overseeing the impacts of critical automated decision-making.

 Although Congress has not yet adopted any comprehensive AI legislation, federal agencies throughout the executive branch have responded in the last several years with dozens of measures that take the form of binding administrative actions, various guidance documents, and plans and reports.
 Specific regulatory agencies have already detailed AI-related guidance or even regulations, such as those issued by the National Highway Traffic and Safety Administration (NHTSA) with respect to the use of automated driving systems or by the Food and Drug Administration (FDA) with respect to AI-assisted medical devices.
-At the end of October 2023, President Biden issued Executive Order 14,110, which details a broad set of principles for AI regulation and calls upon federal agencies in the executive branch to do more to develop flexible forms of rules related to public and private sector uses of AI.
-In conjunction with this executive order, the White House also issued a proposed Office of Management and Budget (OMB) memorandum to all federal executive agencies that, if adopted, would set forth standards for public sector use of AI.
-This memorandum, as currently drafted, would direct federal agencies to ensure that certain types of “safety-impacting” or “rights-impacting” uses of AI are to be subjected to additional layers of auditing, testing, and monitoring.
+At the end of October 2023, President Biden issued Executive Order 14,110 \cite{joseph_r_biden_jr_executive_2023}, which details a broad set of principles for AI regulation and calls upon federal agencies in the executive branch to do more to develop flexible forms of rules related to public and private sector uses of AI.\footnote[1]{\url{https://www.whitehouse.gov/briefing-room/presidential-actions/2023/10/30/executive-order-on-the-safe-secure-and-trustworthy-development-and-use-of-artificial-intelligence/}} In conjunction with this executive order, the White House also issued from Office of Management and Budget (OMB) a memorandum to all federal executive agencies that sets forth standards for public sector use of AI \cite{young2024memo}.
+This memorandum directs federal agencies to ensure that certain types of “safety-impacting” or “rights-impacting” uses of AI are to be subjected to additional layers of auditing, testing, and monitoring.\footnote[2]{\url{https://www.whitehouse.gov/wp-content/uploads/2024/03/M-24-10-Advancing-Governance-Innovation-and-Risk-Management-for-Agency-Use-of-Artificial-Intelligence.pdf}}